 In 2007, LimeRock Inn attained certification as a Maine Lodging Environmental Leader in recognition of the owners’ green efforts promoting reduced water usage, energy conservation, recycling and refraining from the use of detergents and cleaning products potentially harmful to the environment.
 This commitment was made with guest comfort, luxury, and service as the primary objectives and financial considerations secondary.
 Simply put, we artfully balance Mother Nature and our bottom line.

 The eight guest rooms are named after regional islands or architecture elements.
 All offer luxury baths, some with whirlpool baths or claw foot soaking tub.
 Room décor varies from luxurious and ornate to cottage-style charm.
 There are five queen and three king-sized beds.
 The Fox Island room offers a European king bed that can be set as twins.
 Trundled daybeds and a sleeper sofa allow for even more flexibility in sleeping arrangements.
 The Inn’s premier guest room, Grand Manan, boasts a wood burning fireplace and two-person whirlpool tub.

 Egyptian cotton linens and towels are used exclusively.
 Guests will find chocolates and bottled water in their room daily.
 Privately labeled shampoos, soaps and bath crystals are found in each bath.
 A toiletry pantry for those “forgotten” items is also available.
 Guests and business travelers are able to take advantage of a secure wireless network and guest pantry equipped with a desktop computer, laser printer, fax machine and scanner.
-In 2010, the room amenities have been upgraded to include air-conditioning, flat panel televisions with built-in DVD players and I-pod docking clock radios.
+In 2010, the room amenities have been upgraded to include air-conditioning, flat panel televisions with built-in DVD players and Ipod docking clock radios.

-In the quiet season, (mid-October through mid-May) room rates range from $119 for standard to $165 for the premier rooms per night (double occupancy).
-Shoulder season rates (Memorial Day Weekend – Mid June) range from $130 to $185.
-Mid-June through mid-October room rates range from $159 to $239.
+In the quiet season, (December through mid-MayJune) room rates range from $129 for standard to $169 for the premier rooms per night (double occupancy).
+Mid-season rates apply Memorial Day weekend through June, and again from mid-October through November.
+July through mid-October room rates range from $169 to $249.
 All rates include a mouth-watering breakfast ranging from old classics to new and adventurous creations.